 The PXIe interface contains a high-speed PCIe-to-Serial bridge chip.
 This bridge chip communicates with the onboard microcontroller serially.
 The interface on the bridge chip resides at offset addresses between 0x00 and 0xFF from BARO; which is memory mapped.
 A kernel level driver for the operating system is needed to access this memory address.
 A simple driver using IO controls should be sufficient to read and write byte data to this block of addresses.
-Although SignalCore provides the driver and API for these products, information is provided here for users who may need to write drivers for a different operating system.
+Although SignalCore provides the driver and API for these products, information is provided here for users who may need to write drivers for a different operating system or a different driver.
+An example would be writing the API for the Linux operating system.